frmichel/sparql-micro-service/doc/04-install.md

         ...

 deployment/
-    docker/                   # this folder gives the necessary files to build Corese and your SPARQL micro-serivces as Docker containers apache/                   # Apache rewriting rules for HTTP access corese/                   # Corese configuration and running files deploy.sh                 # customization of services' configuration files and SPARQL queries
+    docker/                   # this folder gives the necessary files to build Corese and your SPARQL micro-services as Docker containers apache/                   # Apache rewriting rules for HTTP access corese/                   # Corese configuration and running files deploy.sh                 # customization of services' configuration files and SPARQL queries